GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/action/index.md

 The icon is the main image on the toolbar for your extension, and is set by the `"default_icon"` key in your manifest's `action` entry.
 Icons must be 16 device-independent pixels (DIPs) wide and tall.

-The `default_icon` key is a dictionary of sizes to image paths.
+The `"default_icon"` key is a dictionary of sizes to image paths.
 Chrome uses these icons to choose which image scale to use.
 If an exact match is not found, Chrome selects the closest available and scales it to fit the image, which might affect image quality.